COVID-19 Resources for Pearland Businesses

 TAX PROVISIONS FOR BUSINESSES

-The CARES Act has multiple provisions to assist business with cash flow and liquidity to encourage businesses to keep employees on the payroll during the COVID-19 crisis.
+The Employee Retention Tax Credit and other tax provisions are available to assist business with cash flow and liquidity to encourage businesses to keep employees on the payroll during the COVID-19 crisis.
 We encourage you to reach out to your accountant/tax preparer to see which provisions can benefit your business.
-A few of the provisions include:

 Employees working reduced hours or that have been laid off/furloughed because of COVID-19 will be eligible for unemployment.